Nasal Polyps

 • Recurrent Infections: Blocked sinus passages can lead to infections, manifesting as recurrent sinusitis.

-Diagnosis typically involves a combination of a clinical examination and diagnostic tests:
+Diagnosis by a nose specialist typically involves a combination of a clinical examination and diagnostic tests:

 • Nasal Endoscopy: A flexible tube with a camera (endoscope) is inserted into the nasal passages, providing a detailed view of the interior and allowing for direct observation of polyps.